-An in-depth seminar on a selected topic within Anthropology.
-Repeatable: Course is repeatable for credit with a change in topic
+Units: 3When Offered: As offeredAn in-depth seminar on a selected topic within Anthropology.Repeatable: Course is repeatable for credit with a change in topicGrade Type: Letter Grade

 ANT 410 - Economic and Political Anthropology

 This course will examine patterns of subsistence (economics) and social organization and control.
 Focusing on case studies and theoretical perspectives in anthropology regarding economics and political systems, students will explore the meaning and function of various approaches to subsistence and social organization.
 Using the comparative perspective (ethnology), students will also critically assess democracy as it is contextualized among various people groups to consider various forms of political engagement and shape their own views of how cultural groups employ these patterns of culture.